 This tutorial is intended for students with some experience with bowl turning on an electric lathe, and who want to learn more advanced woodturning methods.
-We will explore turning asymmetrical forms from bark edged bowls to unusual end-grain pieces and burls.
-The tutorial will include selection of wood, cutting of bowl blanks, and techniques of mounting and turning unusual bark edged bowls.
-We will also discuss the details of drying and finishing (sanding and oiling) of a turned bowl.
-Each student will turn at least four bark-edged bowls suitable for artistic display (or serving food) and learn many tricks of the trade.
+We will explore turning asymmetrical forms from bark-edged bowls to unusual end-grain pieces and burls.
+The tutorial will include selection of wood, cutting of bowl blanks, and techniques of mounting and turning bark edged bowls.
+We also will discuss details of drying and finishing (sanding and oiling) a turned bowl.
+Each student will turn about four bark-edged bowls suitable for artistic display (or serving food) and learn many tricks of the trade.
 Limited to three students, the session will be tailored to each student’s prior experience and expectations.
-The main tutorial takes place in the instructor’s fully equipped wood turning shop on the shore of Lake Superior in Hovland, a 20 min drive east of Grand Marais.
-We will initially meet at the North House Folk School campus the previous evening for an orientation, demonstration, and turning practice.
+The main tutorial takes place in the instructor’s fully-equipped wood-turning shop on the shore of Lake Superior in Hovland, a 20-minute drive east of Grand Marais.
+The first evening, however, we will meet at the North House campus the previous evening for an orientation, demonstration, and turning practice.

 You will need the following tools for this class: